NVIDIA/TensorRT/tools/pytorch-quantization/docs/source/userguide.rst

 ~~~~~~~~~~~

 Calibration is the TensorRT terminology of passing data samples to the
 quantizer and deciding the best amax for activations.
-We support 3
-calibration method:
+We support 3 calibration methods:

 -  ``max``: Simply use global maximum absolute value
 -  ``entropy``: TensorRT's entropy calibration